 The Virginia Retirement System (VRS) Group Life Insurance Program is a multiple employer, cost-sharing plan.
 It provides coverage to state employees, teachers, and employees of participating political subdivisions.
 The Group Life Insurance Program was established pursuant to §51.1-500 et seq. of the Code of Virginia, as amended, and which provides the authority under which benefit terms are established or may be amended.
 The Group Life Insurance Program is a defined benefit plan that provides a basic group life insurance benefit for employees of participating employers.
-For purposes of measuring the net Group Life Insurance Program OPEB liability, deferred outflows of resources and deferred inflows of resources related to the Group Life Insurance Program OPEB, and Group Life Insurance Program OPEB expense, information about the fiduciary net position of the VRS Group Life Insurance program OPEB and the additions to/deductions from the VRS Group Life Insurance Program OPEB's net fiduciary position have been determined on the same basis as they were reported by VRS.
+For purposes of measuring the net Group Life Insurance Program OPEB liability, deferred outflows of resources and deferred inflows of resources related to the Group Life Insurance Program OPEB, and Group Life Insurance Program OPEB expense, information about the fiduciary net position of the VRS Group Life Insurance Program OPEB's net fiduciary position have been determined on the same basis as they were reported by VRS.
 In addition, benefit payments are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.